Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Analytic model of coagulation

 which is particularly convenient if $P(N,t)$ is initially a Poisson distribution since we would then use $f(\phi,0)=\delta(\phi-\lambda)$.

 Substituting the Poisson representation of the probabilities given in Eqs. (\ref{eq:107}) or (\ref{eq:110a}) into Eq. (\ref{eq:100}) leads to an evolution equation for $f(\phi,t)$:

-This emerges as long as integration boundary terms can be dropped, which could potentially be a problem for the 2-d integration scheme (\ref{eq:110a}) but is not an issue for the closed contour integral representation (\ref{eq:107}) \cite{Gardiner09}.
-But since a stochastic problem described by a Fokker-Planck equation such as (\ref{eq:111}) can be recast as one involving a stochastic differential equation (SDE), the properties of the distribution $f(\phi,t)$ can be reconstructed by solving
+This emerges as long as integration boundary terms can be dropped, which could potentially be a problem for the 2-d integration scheme Eq. (\ref{eq:110a}) but is not an issue for the closed contour integral representation Eq. (\ref{eq:107}) \cite{Gardiner09}.
+And since a stochastic problem described by a Fokker-Planck equation (FPE) such as (\ref{eq:111}) can be recast in terms of a stochastic differential equation (SDE), the properties of the distribution $f(\phi,t)$ can be reconstructed by solving

 where $dW_{t}$ is an increment in a Wiener process with properties $\langle dW_{t}\rangle=0$ and $\langle(dW_{t})^{2}\rangle=dt$, the brackets representing an average over the noise.
 This Ito-type SDE takes the promised form of Eq. (\ref{eq:106}).
-Note that the noise term is complex since the second derivative in Eq. (\ref{eq:111}) has a negative coefficient.
-The equivalence between approaches is such that the average of a function $\hat{A}(\phi)$ weighted according to the solution $f(\phi,t)$ with initial condition $f(\phi,0)=\delta(\phi-\phi_{0})$ (namely the Green's function of the Fokker-Planck equation) is equal to the average of the same function of a stochastic variable $\phi(t)$ evolved over a noise history $W_{t}$ with initial condition $\phi(0)=\phi_{0}$.
+Note that the noise term is complex because the second derivative in Eq. (\ref{eq:111}) has a negative coefficient.
+The equivalence between FPE and SDE approaches is such that the average of a function $\hat{A}(\phi)$ weighted according to the solution $f(\phi,t)$ with initial condition $f(\phi,0)=\delta(\phi-\phi_{0})$ (namely the Green's function of the FPE) is equal to the average of the same function of a stochastic variable $\phi(t)$ evolved over a noise history $W_{t}$ with initial condition $\phi(0)=\phi_{0}$.
 Both averages will be denoted with angled brackets and subscript in the form $\langle\hat{A}(\phi)\rangle_{\phi_{0}}$ with time dependence understood.
-We next demonstrate that $\phi(t)$ can be determined explicitly for this problem.